sandrobrumsb/sandrobrumsb/README.md

  <br>

 </div>
  Hi!
-I'm Sandro Silva, a graduate in Information Systems from the Center University UNA and a postgraduate in Artificial Intelligence from the University Cruzeiro do Sul.
+I'm Sandro, a graduate in Information Systems from the Center University UNA and a postgraduate in Artificial Intelligence from the University Cruzeiro do Sul.

 I currently work as a Software Test Analyst at Teknisa Softwares.
 I'm also a Developer, specializing in agile methodologies (SCRUM), HTML, CSS, JavaScript, Python, and React.
 I leverage Git for version control and collaborative development across all projects.